Illinois House, Senate pass bill to allow to-go cocktails; Local law enforcement have concerns

 The Illinois House and Senate recently approved a bill to allow restaurants and bars to sell cocktails to-go but not everyone is on board.

-Illinois Rep. Tim Butler (R) said this proposal could help save Illinois liquor license holders and jobs.
+Illinois State Rep. Tim Butler (R-Springfield) said this proposal could help save Illinois liquor license holders and jobs.

 “So this has been something that we’ve been working on for several weeks now in response to what happened to the hospitality industry in a couple of months,” Butler.